-- Your very first task should be coming up with a budget that each family is comfortable with.
+- Your first task should be developing a budget that each family is comfortable with.

 - Pick a date that works for each family.
 (More on that below.)

-- Decide if you are going to have a themed party that you can carry out with a few easy DIY party decorations.
+- Decide if you will have a themed party that you can carry out with a few inexpensive decorations you can get at Amazon and easy DIY party decorations.

-- Cut down on costs by purchasing beverages from membership stores like Costco and consider having each family bring cookies, cupcakes or other sweet treats and desserts.
+- Cut down on costs by purchasing beverages from membership stores like Costco and consider having each family bring cookies, cupcakes, or other sweet treats and desserts.
 This leaves more money for catering entrée food only.
-Food does not need to be anything fancy – a taco bar is a popular option.
+Food does not need anything fancy – a taco bar is a popular option.

 - At the party, have a box designated for each graduate that can hold any cards or gifts they might receive.

 - Keep kids busy with fun activities.
-Find friends and neighbors willing to lend board games, ping-pong tables, a karaoke machine, Twister, and corn hole games that you can order with college designs.
+Find friends and neighbors willing to lend board games, ping-pong tables, a karaoke machine, Twister, and cornhole games you can order with college designs.

 - Photo props like glasses and hats are easily found at any dollar store or on Amazon.
-For a fun splurge, look into renting a photo booth for the occasion.
+For a fun splurge, consider renting a photo booth for the occasion.